kaanakgundogdu/kaanakgundogdu/README.md

 ### :man_technologist: About Me :
-I am a developer from Turkey.
+Hi my name is Kaan Akgündoğdu, I am a developer from Turkey.
 I'm trying to learn every popular programing languages.
-I worked in mobile game industury for one and a half year.
+I worked in mobile game industury for one and a half years.
 Interested in javascript, go, rust and python.
 In my free time, i play video games and read manga.

 ### [*Check out my Portfolio.*](https://kaanakgundogdu.github.io/)